TejasRGitHub/Log-Analysis-MapReduce/README.md

 Note - If the number of mappers and reducers is given then those many mappers and reducers are used for each task For testing, the number of mappers is not set but the number of reducer is set to 1.

+All the map reduce functions assume that the logger format in the log files follow logback.xml pattern inside the `./src/resouces/logback.xml` file

 ## Configuration Settings